 GROTTA AZZURRA

-Cave filled with water of Ming blue color to discover by boat via a small crack.
+Cave filled with Ming-blue water, discovered by boat via a small fissure.

-Known in Roman times, the Grotta Azzurra had been fitted out as a nymphaeum and was connected by a passage to one of the imperial villas of the emperor Tiberius, the villa of Damecuta.
-Rediscovered in the middle of the 19th century by two German artists who had settled on the island, this marvel of nature did much for the reputation and myth of Capri.
-The cave is 54 m long and 30 m wide, filled with water and little light enters from the outside.
+Known since Roman times, the Grotta Azzurra had been converted into a nymphaeum and was linked by a passageway to one of Emperor Tiberius' imperial villas, the Villa di Damecuta.
+Rediscovered in the mid-19th century by two German artists who had settled on the island, this natural wonder did much to enhance the reputation and myth of Capri.
+54 m long and 30 m wide, the grotto is filled with water, and little light enters from the outside.
 Once there, you can only enter by boat via a small fissure.
-Inside, the extraordinary "Ming blue" colour of the water and its clarity are not legendary.
+Inside, the water's extraordinary "Ming blue" hue and limpidity are nothing short of legendary.

 Did you know?
 This review was written by our professional authors.